steinbergmedia/vst3sdk/README.md

 The source code of a VST plug-in is platform independent, but the delivery system depends on the platform architecture:

-- On **Windows**, a VST plug-in is a multi-threaded DLL (Dynamic Link Library), recently packaged into a folder structur.
+- On **Windows**, a VST plug-in is a multi-threaded DLL (Dynamic Link Library), recently packaged into a folder structure.
 - On **Mac OS X**, a VST plug-in is a Mach-O Bundle
 - On **Linux**, a VST plug-in is a package